Nomination Deadline: March 1

 The award was established in 1963 as the Distinguished Research Award and renamed in 1966 to honor the Council’s late president David H. Russell.

 Nomination letter must be sent by no later than March 1 and sent to Sarah Miller, email@example.com.
 You will receive a confirmation and information for shipping/mailing the publication.

 - A nomination letter with your name, phone, email, author, title, publisher, date of publication, and one paragraph indicating your reasons for nominating the work.

-- Four copies of the publication for distribution to the Selection Committee, or if that is not possible, provide full bibliographic information so that the Selection Committee will encounter no difficulty in locating the publication nominated.
+- Four copies of the publication for distribution to the Selection Committee, or if that is not possible, provide full bibliographic information so that the Selection Committee will not encounter any difficulty in locating the publication nominated.

 NOTE: Publications sent without supporting documents will not be considered.

 The Selection Committee determines the winner based upon the nominations meeting the criteria each year.
 The Selection Committee consists of three members, who serve three-year staggered terms.
 The chair of the committee shall be the member who has served longest.
 Each year, before the NCTE Annual Convention, the incumbent NCTE president shall appoint one member of the committee to replace the retiring member.

 David H. Russell Award for Distinguished Research in the Teaching of English Winners